 3. Adjust Foot Placement with Different Angles

 In the same vein of adjusting the angle of bicep curls to target different areas of the bicep, you should also do raises with varying foot placements.

 Try turning your feet out, turning your feet in, standing with your feet close together, or standing with your feet far apart.
 Placing your feet at different angles will use all areas of your calf muscles and lead to bigger muscle gains.

 Doing the same workout over and over again can be ineffective once your muscles become accustomed to performing the same exercise, so it is important to switch things up.

-5. More Frequency (Train 3-4 Times Per Week, with 4-6 Sets for each Workout)
+5. More Frequency (Train Calves 3-4 Times Per Week, with 4-6 Sets for each Workout)

 Instead of only working on your calves on the day you do your other leg exercises, start working in your calf exercises into other workouts for maximum growth.

-Don’t be afraid to do them in between pull-ups and presses!
+Don’t be afraid to train calves in between pull-ups and presses!